 As previously noted, the Fiduciary Net Position may serve over time as a useful indication of TCERA's financial position (see Table 1 on the following page).
-The assets of TCERA exceed its liabilities at the close of the fiscal year June 30, 2019.
-As of June 30, 2019, \$1.65 billion in Fiduciary Net Position was restricted for pension benefits.
+The assets of TCERA exceed its liabilities at the close of the fiscal year June 30, 2020.
+As of June 30, 2020, \$1.62 billion in Fiduciary Net Position was restricted for pension benefits.
 All of the Net Position is available to meet TCERA's ongoing obligation to plan participants and their beneficiaries.

-As of June 30, 2019, Fiduciary Net Position increased by 3.7% over the prior fiscal year primarily due to an increase in the fair value of investments.
-A decrease in liabilities also contributed to the overall increase in Fiduciary Net Position.
-Current assets and liabilities are mainly comprised of cash, securities collateral and investment trades in transit at the end of the fiscal year.
-The changes in current and other assets and total liabilities were the result of increased cash, increases in receivables and payables for purchases of investments, and decreased collateral and obligations under TCERA's securities lending program during the fiscal year.
+As of June 30, 2020, Fiduciary Net Position decreased by 1.6% over the prior fiscal year primarily due to a decrease in the fair value of investments.
+A decrease in liabilities slightly offset the decrease in assets resulting in the overall decrease in Fiduciary Net Position.
+The changes in total assets and total liabilities were the result of increased cash, decreases in receivables and payables for purchases of investments, and decreased collateral and obligations under TCERA's securities lending program during the fiscal year.